1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 Other Features Of The 1964 Half Dollar

-In 1964, only two minting centers struck the Kennedy half dollar: Philadelphia and Denver mint.
-Unlike pieces from Philadelphia, Denver coins come with a “D” mint mark on the reverse, on the left side of the olive branch.
+In 1964, only Philadelphia and Denver produced Kennedy half dollars.
+Denver coins carry the “D” mint mark on the reverse, to the left of the olive branch.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)